Chyannetech/Weather-API/README.md

 ## Features
 * App pulls live weather information from a The Open Weather API.
-* Background changes when the temperature is within certain ranges.

 ## Next Steps
 * Replace the weather API with the USDA Farmers Market API on home page.